ph3at/libenvpp/README.md

 ### Custom Type Parser

-To provide a parser for a user-defined type it is necessary to specialize the template struct `default_parser` for the specific type that should be parsed and provide a call operator that takes a `std::string_view` and returns the parsed type, for example:
+To provide a parser for a user-defined type it is necessary to specialize the template struct `env::default_parser` for the specific type that should be parsed and provide a call operator that takes a `std::string_view` and returns the parsed type, for example:

 ```cpp
 struct program_data {